 EPA's Role in the Arctic Council

-The next ministerial meeting, to be held on May 11, 2017 in Fairbanks, Alaska, will mark the end of the U.S. chairmanship.
+The 11th Ministerial Meeting of the Arctic Council, to be held in May 2019 in Rovaniemi, Finland, will mark the end of the Finnish chairmanship and the beginning of the Icelandic chairmanship.
 This meeting is generally attended by the foreign affairs minister of each Arctic nation.
 For the United States, the Secretary of State typically assumes this role.

 Local Environmental Observer Network

-As part of the U.S. Chairmanship, EPA is leading a project to expand the Local Environmental Observer (LEO) Network, Exit a tool that allows local practitioners of traditional knowledge to capture and share environmental observations and changes.
+EPA is leading a project to expand the Local Environmental Observer (LEO) Network, Exit a tool that allows local practitioners of traditional knowledge to capture and share environmental observations and changes with other Arctic nations.
 These observations help remote Arctic communities communicate with one another and with experts in universities and governments, and can also be used by industry and other stakeholders to understand the current weather and climatic situation in areas where monitoring data is sparse.